 ……As Caleb has finally mellowed into a darling five-year-old who makes friends everywhere he goes, enter DANIEL.

 Man, did Dan give me a run for my money today!
 Here is a list of his accomplishments, from just today:

-2. found a bag of his favorite Halls cough drops, unwrapped a couple and ate them, emptied the rest of the bag into the floor while he worked on unwrapping more…..until I discovered him.
+- found a bag of his favorite Halls cough drops, unwrapped a couple and ate them, emptied the rest of the bag into the floor while he worked on unwrapping more…..until I discovered him.
 I took him downstairs and gave him some actual food.
-He devoured his yogurt.
+He devouredhis yogurt.

 All in one day.
 All in one day!

 Oh!
 Alan took his pacifiers away three or four days ago, and it wasn’t even an issue.
-He gave them up without a fight, just as Caleb did when he was two.
-(Now Joshua was a different story, and when baby #4 enters the picture, I will not be surprised if he takes to pilfering the paci’s much like his big brother before him…)
+He gave them up without a fight.
+He’s officially ready to turn two!